BennEntterprise/picnic-planner/i-build.md

 This gives me an empty project in those locations each with their own package.json file.
 I also need to create/update a `.gitignore` to exclude node_modules.

+#### Scaffold basic apps in each workspace

+I'll need a react app in the fe and an express app in the backend, both should use typescript.

+I opt for the [quickstart guide for vite](https://vite.dev/guide/) using the command `npm create vite@latest . -- --template react-ts` to scaffold a frontend.